Physical Activity and Heart Disease

 Healthy Tips for Seniors: Join the Walk and Roll, Learn about Walker Safety

-Join us March 8th at “Walk and Roll,” 2pm to 3pm, Green Room
+Join us July 14th for the “Walk and Roll,” 2pm to 3pm in the Auditorium

 Assistive Devices such as Walkers are very common among the elderly population.
 Walkers can be used temporarily or as ameans of maintaining safety precautions when ambulating.
 Although a walker can aid a person with moving around more safely and independently, it is important to make sure the walker is being used correctly.
 Improper use of a walker can increase the risk of fall and/or injury.